HF 5722

 • Magnets: Magnetic snap closure (in jackets), magnetic name badges, and any equipment with a magnetic strip.
 Keep anything with a magnet 6-8 inches from your device.

 • MRI (magnetic resonance imaging).
-Discuss with your physician before having an MRI.
+Discuss with your clinician before having an MRI.

 Safe Devices